FRCBS/KIR-imputation/README.md

 ### Testing (./test)
 The test folder contains an artificial phenotype data file for building models on the 1000 Genomes data.
-To try out the ready-made imputation models and model fitting on the 1000 Genomes data, download plink formatted genotype files:
+To try out the ready-made imputation models and model fitting on the 1000 Genomes data, download plink formatted genotype files

 ```
 mkdir ./test/1kG_data